insidelabs/contentful-tools/packages/cli/README.md

     // Whether to remove everything in the output directory before generation;
     // use at your own risk!
     "clean": true,

+    // (default = false)
+    // If true, the sync command performs an initial sync for this job via the Contentful delivery client, and writes
+    // the result to disk as JSON.
+    "sync": true,

     // (required)
     // Where to put the generated TypeScript files;